Skip to main content

 • How do I create a detailed budget estimate?
 What do I need to include?

-A detailed budget estimate helps the Chairs determine how much money to award you to cover the expenses associated with the project, program or internship.
+A detailed budget estimate helps the Chairs determine how much money to award you to cover the expenses associated with your proposed project, program, or internship.

 • Passport or visa costs